Police Story 2: Reception

-The film received a rating of 83% on review aggregator Rotten Tomatoes.
-Marc Savlov of The Austin Chronicle rated it 3/5 stars and called it "a fine introduction to the Jackie Chan phenomenon" that is less emotionally charged than the first film and less outlandish than the sequel.
+The film received a rating of 84% on review aggregator Rotten Tomatoes.
+Marc Savlov of The Austin Chronicle rated it 3/5 stars and called it "a fine introduction to the Jackie Chan phenomenon" that is less emotionally charged than the first film and less outlandish than its sequel (Supercop).
+The film holds a score of 68 out of 100 on Metacritic based on 7 critic reviews, indicating "generally favorable reviews".
 TV Guide rated it 4/5 stars and wrote that the film makes up for its lack of story and eye-opening stunts with better pacing and more action.
 They concluded that this film "remains among Chan's best".
 In a review of the Shout!
 Factory double-bill, Calum Marsh of Slant Magazine rated it 3.5/5 stars and wrote: "This isn't so much exemplary filmmaking as it is bravura stunt work, but Police Story is a veritable case study in the value of the latter".
 On reviewing the Police Story series, Kim Newman wrote in Sight & Sound that "a rare instance of a sequel that takes criticism of the original into account, but not to the benefit of the series" as Chan "actually does tone down the destruction, making for an oddly action-light action movie with the amiable Chan out of his depth as the story tries to turn serious".

 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 Police Story 2 was listed at 61st place on this list.